Schema Markup Example

 How Much Does a Custom Logo Design Cost in 2026?
+An Alcoa Pricing Guide

-Logo Design Cost in 2026: What You Actually Pay
+Custom Logo Design Cost in 2026: What You Actually Pay

+Your logo is the first thing customers see and the visual shorthand for your entire brand.
 A great logo isn't an expense.
-It's an investment that pays dividends for 10+ years every time a customer sees it.
+It's an investment that pays off for 10 years or more, every single time a customer sees it.

 Logo Design Cost Breakdown by Type